A Doctor’s Tale Of Living Debt Free – No Mortgage

 During my residency, I was driving to meet my buddy Brian for a round of 18 holes.
 While searching through the radio channels, I found Dave Ramsey.
 Listening to the people calling in asking for his help was eye opening.
 Almost every caller was struggling with something that I was currently getting in over my head with…DEBT.

 I’m not sure what I’d done without his guidance.
 I’m the type of person that likes working with a plan and Dave’s 7 Baby Steps helped me to get out of debt much faster than trying it on my own.

 My friends over at Well Kept Wallet have a nice visual of Dave’s Steps:

 Baby Step Modifications

-I admit that I didn’t follow Dave’s steps to the “T”.
+I admit that I didn’t follow Dave’s Baby Steps to the “T”.